-The Singapore Personal Data Protection Act, 2012 (PDPA) provides a framework for companies to follow for personal data protection.
-It comprises various rules governing the collection, use, disclosure and care of personal data.
+The Singapore Personal Data Protection Act, 2012, provides a framework and a PDPA checklist for companies to follow for personal data protection.
+It comprises various rules governing the collection, use, disclosure, and care of personal data.

-By regulating the flow of personal data among organizations, the PDPA also has the important mission to maintain Singapore’s position as a trusted, world-class hub for businesses.
+By regulating the flow of personal data among organizations, it also has the important mission to maintain Singapore’s position as a trusted, world-class hub for businesses.

 What is PDPA